Can Large Language Models Write Good Property-Based Tests?: The Proptest-AI Approach

-To synthesize a property-based test from the LLM, we first design a prompt that includes the API documentation and instructions to write a property-based test for the input method.
+To synthesize a property-based test from the LLM, we first design prompts that include the API documentation and instructions to write a property-based test for the input method.
+We explored two prompting strategies: one to generate a single property-based test and one to generate a property-based testing suite.

-We divide the process of synthesizing property-based tests into two main components: (1) synthesizing the generator function, and (2) synthesizing the parametrized test containing assertions for the properties.

-We begin by designing a high-level prompt template composed of the following parts: \begin{enumerate} \item System-level instructions stating that the LLM is an expert Python programmer. \item User-level task instructions to review the API documentation and generate a PBT component (e.g. generator, properties, or both) using the Hypothesis library. \item The input API method documentation, taking directly from the website. \item The desired output format (e.g. using Hypothesis \texttt{st.composite} or \texttt{st.data()} depending on the task). \end{enumerate}
+Our high-level prompt templates contains: \begin{enumerate} \item System-level instructions stating that the LLM is an expert Python programmer. \item The target API documentation, taken from the API website. \item User-level task instructions to review the API documentation and perform a particular task. \item The desired output format. \end{enumerate}

-This prompt template can be tuned for three different tasks: synthesizing the generator function, synthesizing the properties as assertion statements, and synthesizing both into a single parametrized test.

-An example of a prompt following this design for the \textit{generator} task for the \texttt{networkx.find\_cycle} method can be seen in Figure~\ref{fig:pbt-gpt-prompt}.
-The user-level tasks instruct to review the API documentation for \texttt{find\_cycle} and write a function that generates random values of the \texttt{networkx.Graph} object.
-The output format uses the \texttt{st.composite} decorator (ref.~\ref{sorted_st_composite} of Figure~\ref{fig:hypothesis-lists}) and provides the generator function signature.
-A similarly structured prompt is used to synthesize properties by changing the second task instructions.
-Rather than instructing the LLM to write a generator function, we instruct it to write property assertions using provided input and output variable names.
-To synthesize both the generator and properties in a single parametrized test, we include instructions for writing both the generator and properties and specify an output format using the \texttt{st.data()} decorator (ref. line~\ref{sorted_st_data} of Figure~\ref{fig:hypothesis-lists}).

-Using this prompt design for individual PBT components, how can we generate a complete property-based test for an API method?
-We propose three methods of prompting the LLM to generate a property-based test, each named by the method in which the PBT components are generated: \textit{independently}, \textit{consecutively}, and \textit{together}.
-Our three prompting approaches are broadly outlined in Figure~\ref{fig:pbt-gpt-approaches}.
-We next describe each in detail.